Xinyuan-LilyGO/T-Embed-CC1101/README.md

 ## :two: Example

-Some examples are provided under the Project example folder, which can run on PlatformIO (PIO) and Arduion, but I prefer to use PIO because these examples are developed on PIO, ** All examples can run on PIO **, However, you may encounter compilation errors on Arduion, but don't worry, the author will step up to test the compilation of Arduion environment.
+Some examples are provided under the Project example folder, which can run on PlatformIO (PIO) and Arduion, but I prefer to use PIO because these examples are developed on PIO, **All examples can run on PIO**, However, you may encounter compilation errors on Arduion, but don't worry, the author will step up to test the compilation of Arduion environment.

-Examples of compilation in Arduion environment:
+**Examples of compilation in Arduion environment:**
 - [x] audio_test : Record 15 seconds of audio and save it to your SD card.
 - [x] bq25896_test : Battery management test.
 Print the battery status in the serial port.
 - [x] cc1101_recv_irq ：Wireless reception test, display received messages in the serial port.
 - [x] cc1101_send_irq ：Wireless sending test, display sent messages in the serial port.
 - [x] display_test ：Screen display test;
 - [x] encode_test ：encoder tester
-- [ ] factory ：:exclamation::exclamation::exclamation: Factory programs can currently only be compiled and downloaded on PlatformIO;
+- [ ] factory ： :exclamation: :exclamation: :exclamation: Factory programs can currently only be compiled and downloaded on PlatformIO;
 - [x] infrared_test ：Infrared test.
 Displays the received infrared information in the serial port.
 - [x] lvgl_test ：lvgl benchmark and stress testing;
 - [x] pn532_test ：NFC test, display the IC card information in the serial port.